CrystalFerrai/SwptEditor/readme.md

 # SwptSaveEditor

 This project is an unofficial save game editor for the game "She Will Punish Them" by L2 Games.
 This product and its creators are not affiliated with L2 Games.
-Use of this product may damage your save games, so back them up first!
-We are not responsible for fixing damage caused by use of this program.
+I am not responsible for any damage caused by use of this program.
 See the included license.txt for licensing details.
 Use of this product constitutes acceptance of the license terms.

 ## Releases

 Releases can be found over [here](https://github.com/CrystalFerrai/SwptEditor/releases).

+Some virus scanners assume that any unsigned software is potentially a virus.
+I do not have a software signing certificate and do not wish to purchase one.
+This product does not do anything intentionally malicious, but all I can offer you is my word on that.
+The only damage that may be caused by the program is to your save game files.
+I strongly recommend backing them up before editing them with this tool.

 ## How to Build